Steam Turbine Parts Manufacturing

 Diaphragm Support Bars

-Diaphragm support bars are adjustable steam turbine parts that hold heavy diaphragm segments in the correct vertcal position.
+Diaphragm support bars are adjustable steam turbine parts that hold heavy diaphragm segments in the correct vertical position.
 These metal bars are precisely machined to fit the specific curvature of the diaphragm and the casing shoulder.

 Dowels